Preheat the oven to 230˚C / 450˚F and line a tray with baking paper.

 Make a well in the centre and pour in the milk.
 Use a butter knife or dough scraper to 'cut' the flour in all directions until the dough just starts to come together into a sticky dough ball.

-Next, lightly dust a flat work surface and turn out the dough.
-Gently press and very lightly knead the dough into a flat 2 cm / 1 in thick circle.
+Turn out the dough onto a lightly floured surface.
+Gently press out into a flat 2 cm / 1 in thick circle.

-Transfer the dough onto the baking tray and cut into 8 equal pieces just like a pizza.
+Transfer dough onto a lined baking sheet and cut into 8 equal pieces just like a pizza.
 OR use a scone or cookie cutter to cut into shapes.
 Dust the cutter each time before pressing, and don’t twist when pulling it out.
 Transfer to the baking tray.

-Brush the top of each scone with a teensy bit of milk to glaze then pop into the oven.
+Lightly brush the top of each scone with milk to glaze.
 Bake for 20 minutes or until golden brown.
 Optional: Serve with jam, cream and butter.

-- Self Raising Flour - Grandma always uses self-raising flour as this is really common in Australia and avoids the need to add it in separately.
-It also results in a more even textured scone as the raising agent is more evenly mixed through the flour.
-If you prefer, you can make scones with plain flour and sift in 4 tsp baking powder.
+Self Raising Flour - We use self-raising flour so there's no need to add baking powder in separately.
+It results in more even textured scones as the raising agent is more evenly mixed through the flour.
+Sub with plain flour and sift in 4 tsp baking powder if you need.

-- Butter & Milk - You can use salted or unsalted butter, it’s completely up to you.
-We recommend full cream milk or buttermilk which helps keep the scones nice and light and fluffy.
-Both ingredients should be nice and cold when you start working with them, so only take them out of the fridge right before you use them.
+Butter & Milk - You can use salted or unsalted butter, it’s up to you.
+Full cream milk or buttermilk will give you light and fluffy scones.
+Both ingredients should be cold when you start working with them, so only take them out of the fridge right before you use them.

-- Don’t Over-Knead - There’s almost no kneading at all for these scones.
-Cutting the flour with the butter knife really is the key technique in this recipe.
-It helps 'pull' everything together, resulting in fluffy hot scones as a result.
+Don’t Over-Knead - There’s almost no kneading required for scones.
+Simple 'cutting' the flour with a butter knife or dough scraper is the key technique in this recipe.
+It helps 'pull' everything together, resulting in that fluffy scone texture you know and love.

-- For Extra Tall Scones - Pop them close together on the baking tray.
-This way they all support each other and rise nice and tall, and the steam released will help to keep the insides extra moist and fluffy as they’re baking.
+Extra Tall Scones - Arrange them close together on the baking tray.
+This way they all support each other as they rise, and the steam released will keep the insides extra moist and fluffy as they’re baking.

-- Keep Them Moist - Wrap them in a towel after baking to trap in a little moisture but still allow them to breathe.
+Keep Fresh - Wrap scones in a towel after baking to trap in a little moisture but still allow them to breathe.

-- Add Fruit - Once you’ve incorporated the butter but before you add the milk, you can add a handful of currants, raisins, chopped dates or even frozen berries and mix them into the dough.
+Add Fruit - Once you’ve incorporated the butter but before you add the milk, you can add a handful of currants, raisins, dried cranberries, chopped dates or even frozen berries and mix them into the dough.

-- Spice it Up - Add a sprinkling of cinnamon or pumpkin spice (cinnamon, ginger, nutmeg & cloves) in with the dry ingredients.
-Not only do the spices taste great, they smell amazing while baking in the oven.
+Spice it Up - Add a sprinkling of cinnamon or pumpkin spice (cinnamon, ginger, nutmeg & cloves) in with the dry ingredients.